ccorbi/NGSkit/README.md

 # NGSKit

-Collection of basic tools to preprocess NGS data.
-These tools are heavily custom to adapt to our pipelines, see literature above to read about some application cases of this package.
+Collection of tools for preprocess NGS data.
+This tools are heavily custom to Kimlab's common screenings, please take a look to the literature above to read about some application cases of this package.

 ## Installing